About this guide

 Learning outcomes are most likely to be achieved when educators work in partnership with families and communities.

 You must not prevent a parent of a child from entering the residence or approved venue at any time that the child is being educated and cared for by you unless:

 - permitting a parents entry would:

 - pose a risk to the safety of the children and staff of the education and care service

 - conflict with any duty of the educator under the law

 - you reasonably believe that permitting the parent’s entry would contravene a court order.

-There is no requirement for your approved provider to have policies with regards to access to children.
-However, your approved provider may develop policies about access to children to provide clarification to pare t of the circumstances in which they may denied access.
-In addition your approved provider may require that a record of an decision to refuse access to parents is k and for you to notify them if this occurs.
+There is no requirement for your approved provider to have policies about access to children.
+However, your approved provider may develop policies about access to children to provide clarification to pare t of the circumstances in which they may deny access.
+In addition, your approved provider may require that a record of a decision to refuse access to parents is k and for you to notify them if this occurs.